gabrielbaez04/WorkoutBuilder/README.md

 - If not installed, install Node.js.
 - In the console, navigate to the project folder.
 - Execute "npm install" to install all project dependencies.
-- Execute "npm start" to run the app.
+- Execute "npm run development" to run the app.

 ### Technologies:
 - Material UI.